 If you’d like to wander with me in a relaxed way, read on!
 If you’d like to cut to the chase and get the walking map for your own use, here is all the direction you need, courtesy of Google Maps:

 Near the north end of this map note the Hyatt, which is the southmost end of Kaanapali beach.
 At the north end of the Beach Park Walk pedestrians (but no large vehicles) can pass through to the south end of the Kaanapali boardwalk.
-You could combine the beach walk with a walk on the Kaanapali boardwalk for a total stroll of over 4 miles round trip, without moving your car or even having to cross a roadway.
+You could combine the beach walk with a walk on the Kaanapali boardwalk for a total stroll of over 4 miles round trip, without moving your car or ever having to cross a roadway.

 Maui Walk: The Beachfront

 While walking south, Nola and I heard the loud whistling of birds along one particular stretch.
-Returning northbound, the source became clear: we arrived at a patch of lawn that had a lot of cardinals, we estimated a dozen.
+Returning northbound, the source became clear.
+We arrived at a patch of lawn that had a lot of cardinals, we estimated a dozen.
 We had usually seen cardinals alone or in pairs, so this was a remarkable gathering.
 Unfortunately, they were spread across the lawn so I can’t show you more than this fine example:

 All the birds looked alike: there was no obvious difference between males and females.
 This did not surprise us, because these are the same red-crested cardinals (Paroaria coronata) that we often see at Honokeana Cove.
 Both sexes of this species look similar to the human eye, though they appear quite different to the eyes of the birds themselves!
 You can see a fine close-up of one of the Cove cardinals in the slide show HERE.
-It is an introduced species (from Brazil, around 1930) but none the less beautiful for that.
+It is a non-Hawaiian species (from Brazil, around 1930) but none the less beautiful for that.